Outstanding Mentors Awards

 (jointly between the Provost and SVPHSC)

 The award recognizes senior faculty who have served as exemplary mentors.
 An outstanding mentor has demonstrated exceptional commitment to faculty mentoring of non-tenure track, pre-tenure and mid-career faculty.
 Full-time faculty mentors at the advanced Associate, or Professor rank are eligible to be nominated by their colleagues.
-Normally, unit leaders who are expected to mentor junior faculty, Deans, and administrators in the Office of the Dean or the Provost are not eligible for this award.
+Normally, unit leaders and department chairs who are expected to mentor junior faculty, Deans, and administrators in the Office of the Dean or the Provost are not eligible for this award.

 An excellent mentor keeps the mentee’s best interest foremost.
 The mentoring relationship must be built on a foundation of mutual trust and honesty.
 The mentor serves as an effective role model and resource for guidance towards successful research, teaching and service at the institution; assists in expanding the mentee’s professional network and creates avenues of recognition for the mentee and their body of scholarship; works to clarify a balance of the mentee’s roles as a part of the faculty, department, college, university and professional area.
 The mentor supports and encourages the maintenance of a healthy balance of work and home life.